sammooredev/WebRecon/README.md

 6. runs shuffledns against the dnsgen output, to unconver even more subdomains.
 7. outputs a directory for each domain, containing results.

+## How to use

+Within the WebRecon folder, you can test the script with Google-Example program.

+1. Edit the domains within ./Program/Google-Example/domains.txt
+2. Run WebRecon
+      ./WebRecon Google-Example

+3. Output is placed into ./Programs/Google-Example/<date-at-time-of-running>

 ## Resources:

 This tool is based off awesome blogs by [0xPatrik](https://twitter.com/0xpatrik?lang=en)